The Good and The Right

 We can apply this example to a particular case using an argument with two premises and a conclusion, as follows:

-This argument is based on the logical form called modus ponens:
+This argument resembles the logical form called modus ponens:

 A implies B